Updated May 26, 2023

 SELECT * FROM Employee;

-Let us implement HOUR() function with the WHERE clause with the Employee table query as follows:
+Let us implement the HOUR() function with the WHERE clause with the Employee table query as follows:

 SELECT * FROM Employee WHERE HOUR(JoinDate) > 05;

-It outputs the rows from the table who joined after 5 A.M.
+It outputs the rows from the table that joined after 5 A.M.

 Also, let us query using the MySQL HOUR() function with the BETWEEN operator in the Employee table as follows: